-We are developing simulation models for the Tasman and Golden Bays area to test what is likely to happen in different scenarios.
+We are developing simulation models for the Tasman and Golden Bays marine ecosystem to test what is likely to happen in different scenarios.

 Project leader: Ian Tuck, NIWA

-We have developed and validated an ecosystem model using the Atlantis framework.
-The Atlantis model is a computer representation of the bays that can be used to mimic and help understand dynamics and flow-on effects.
-It includes everything in the ecosystem from sunlight and nutrients through to top predators and fisheries.
-This allows us to test different management or environmental scenarios to understand effects on the whole ecosystem.
+We have put together and validated an ecosystem model using the Atlantis framework.
+The Atlantis model is a computer representation of the Tasman and Golden Bays area that can be used to mimic, and help understand, dynamics and flow-on effects from changes in the environment or its management.
+It encompasses everything from sunlight and nutrients through to predators and fisheries.
+It allows researchers and decision-makers to test different scenarios to understand effects on the whole ecosystem.

 Latest news and updates

 Te tai ra e pari ana ki hea

 Kua rongo te po